jamesisaac/react-native-background-task/README.md

 [![license](https://img.shields.io/github/license/jamesisaac/react-native-background-task.svg)](https://opensource.org/licenses/MIT)
 [![npm downloads](https://img.shields.io/npm/dm/react-native-background-task.svg)](https://www.npmjs.com/package/react-native-background-task)

-**WORK IN PROGRESS / PLEASE TEST BEFORE DEPLOYING IN PRODUCTION**

 Periodic background tasks for React Native apps, cross-platform (iOS and Android), which run even when the app is closed.

 This library allows the scheduling of a single periodic task, which executes when the app is in the background or closed, no more frequently than every 15 minutes.
-Network, AsyncStorage etc can be used (anything except UI), so perfect for things like a background data sync.
+Network, AsyncStorage etc can be used (anything except UI), so perfect for things like a background data sync for offline support.

 Behind the scenes, this library takes a different approach with each platform: